stratosphereips/IDPS-Comparison-Tool/README.md

 * slips now labels conn.log flows only, just like zeek does when zeek's community_id is enabled as a plugin

-* all flows read by a tool, that don't have a matching flow in the ground truth file, are discarded. and the number of discarded flows is written in the cli at the end of the analysis.
+* all flows and timewindows read by a tool, that don't have a matching flow/timewindow in the ground truth file, are discarded.
+The number of discarded flows is written in the cli at the end of the analysis.
-* timewindows found in tools but not in the ground truth are NOT discarded when comparing by timewindow. we add them to the database even though the ground truth has no label for them.

 * we only read event_type= "flow" or "alert" in suricata eve.json files